andrewliew86/Text-to-image-generation/README.md

-# Deploying a text-to-image model as a serverless endpoint on RunPod
+# Deploying an open source text-to-image model as a serverless endpoint on RunPod via Docker
 ## Overview
-This weekend project demonstrates the basic deployment of Stable Diffusion 2, a powerful image generation model, as a serverless endpoint on RunPod.
+This weekend project demonstrates the basic deployment of Stable Diffusion 2, a powerful open source image generation model, as a serverless endpoint on RunPod via a Docker image.
 Stable Diffusion 2 enables the generation of high-quality images from text prompts, making it ideal for applications in creative content generation.

 ## Features include:
 - Serverless Deployment: Deploy Stable Diffusion 2 as a serverless endpoint on RunPod, minimizing infrastructure management.